 Ways to buy Tesco shares: share dealing and CFD trading

 When it comes to investing in any stock, the two options you have are share dealing and trading.
-Which one of these methods to opt for largely depends on your investment timeline, with investors thinking long term tending to go for share dealing, and those looking for short term gains pursuing a more aggressive trading strategy.
+Which one of these methods to opt for largely depends on your investment timeline, with investors with an eye on the long-term tending to go for share dealing, and those looking for gains in the short-term pursuing an aggressive trading strategy.

 Here’s a quick summary of the two approaches, and the pros and cons of each.

 Share dealing refers to the practice of buying and holding shares in a particular company over the long term.
 When investing like this, you’re seeking to profit either from consistently rewarding dividend payments or an increase in the stock’s price over time.